 The stand-out feature of the XS range is undoubtedly the camera.
 Although a dual-lens setup is now considered fairly standard on even mid-range Android devices, the XS snapper gives you nigh-on professional images.

-The Portrait mode has been improved since last year’s iPhone X and photos taken in low-light are surprisingly clear and detailed.
+The Portrait mode has been improved since the iPhone X and photos taken in low-light are surprisingly clear and detailed.

 Elsewhere, although the screen size is smaller than that on the XS Max, it’s just as bright.
 And, as we’ve said before, this only makes it easier to use one-handed.